haezera/quant-strats-in-us-equities/README.md

 If you have stumbled upon this project for the purposes of getting market data, I am unable to provide you any returns data due to licensing issues.

+This paper is heavily inspired from the learnings in 'Value and Momentum Everywhere' by AQR.
+It is almost certain that the strategies and models used in this project are too simple for any institutional investor to actually consider, but it *is* a great project for learning how portfolios are constructed, and how quantitative equity strategies are evaluated.

 ### Directory structure

 The directory is broken down into:

 - `/data`: which contains `SQL` schemas and data cleaning.
 - `/prod`: contains "production" research and scripts - simulating what a portfolio manager would use.
+Things like providing an excel sheet of trades required for the month.
 - `/readme_charts`: the charts used in this `readme`.
 - `/research`: the bulk of the work - the research regarding strategies, factors, and portfolio construction